 Cheap Eats at Fremont

-Fremont Food Hall: A fast-casual food hall in Fremont’s former buffet space, tenants include Huey Magoo’s (chicken), Roli Roti (rotisserie), Tomo Noodles (Asian), and Steak ‘n Shake.
+Fremont Food Hall: A fast-casual food hall in Fremont’s former buffet space, tenants include Huey Magoo’s (chicken), Fremont Pizza Company, Tomo Noodles (Asian), and Steak ‘n Shake.

-Lanai Express: Offering cuisine on demand from a variety of cultural influences, Lanai Express literally has something for everyone.
-From hot dogs to Chinese, to oxtail soup, Lanai has it.
+Lanai Express: Offering cuisine on demand from a variety of cultural influences, Lanai Express has something for everyone.
+From hot dogs and Chinese to oxtail soup, Lanai has it, and most items can be yours for less than $15.

 Cheap Eats at 4 Queens